thmyers006/sqlalchemy-challenge/README.md

 The exploration and analysis include several queries and plots centered around precipitation and temperatures observed over a period of time.
 I use Flask to publish my findings on my localhost.

+My thanks to Professor Carl Arrington and Teaching Assistant Daniel Doyle for their help on this challenge.